zivu/zivu-front/README.md

 # ZivuFront

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.0.
 It is a frontend part of [Zivu hiring app](https://github.com/zivu/zivu-hiring), that facilitates generation of interview questions.
-For now there are 4 technologies covered: Java, Js, Spring and Sql.
+For now there are 4 technologies supported: Java, Js, Spring and Sql.

 ## Development server